roadrunner-server/docs/app-server/nginx-with-rr.md

 ### RoadRunner configuration

-Create a `.rr.yaml` configuration file to specify how RoadRunner should interact with your PHP application
+Create a `.rr.yaml` configuration file to specify how RoadRunner should interact with your PHP application.

 {% code title=".rr.yaml" %}